 Consider setting your demographic to the Public if you want your PWA to reach a wider audience.
 But if the app is currently in the testing phase, it’s better to assign it the Private/Unlisted tag, comprehensively test it, and only make it Public.

 Moreover, there’s no fixed time frame for when your app will be verified.
 It usually depends on the type of app that you have submitted.
-And whatever will be the results, the team will notify you of the same via email.
+Whatever the results are, the team will notify you of them via email.

-If you no longer want to have the PWA app on the browser, then you uninstall it from the extensions page.
+If you no longer want it on the browser, uninstall the PWA app from the extensions page.